-Julianne Hough Calls Nina Dobrev Her ‘Soul Sister’ In Gorgeous Vanity Fair Oscars Post
+Julianne Hough Calls Nina Dobrev Her ‘Soul Sister’ In Gorgeous Vanity Fair Oscars Party Post

 And it’s not uncommon for Dobrev and Hough to gush over their friendship on both social media and in interviews.
 Last year, the ladies sat down with People where they talked about how important they are to each other and how much their friendship means.
 The two explained that they met six years ago after being introduced by a mutual friend.

 “It feels like we met when we were 2 years old, because I feel like I have known you my entire life,” Dobrev gushed.

 “We are goofy, we like to laugh, we like to play with our dogs and hang out and watch movies and get ready together and go places together.
 We just like to be around each other.”

-Hough shared in the same sentiments as her BFF, comparing their relationship to ying and yang.
+Hough shared in the same sentiments as her BFF, comparing their relationship to yin and yang.
 How sweet!